 Please, Let Me Share This With You – Dexter Gordon & Rachel Gould

-Rachel Gould turns Dexter Gordon's wistful ballad into a storybook love affair.
+Rachel Gould turns Dexter Gordon's wistful ballad (Jodi) into a storybook love affair.
 Rachel's complete vocal interpretation plus Minus You practice track.

 All selected items will be available for download after purchase.

 - Recording: Dexter Gordon - Dexter Gordon Songbook

 - Label: jazzleadsheets.com (JLS 1007)